 Credit must go to Matt Eberflus, who has emphasized the need to defend home field since he arrived in 2022.
 It seems that message is getting across to his players.
 They always seem to bring a little extra juice when playing at Soldier Field, and the fans are responding by making it inhospitable with their noise and enthusiasm.
 Say what you will about Eberflus.
 The man understands basic football common sense.

-Bears won 7 home games in a row?
+7 home wins in a row?
 It’s a positive step.
-Fans have definitely seen improvement on the defensive side of the ball after Flus took over DC dutes and Sweat arrived.
-But as HC, Flus could be better on clock management during close games, couldn’t he?
-I think most would agree that Flue sucks at challenges.
-I cringe every time I see him waste a timeout on a frivolous challenge.
-SO, the question that needs to be asked: IS Flus really responsible for the improved record at home OR is the defense since Sweat’s arrival the reason the… Read more »
+The defense if definitely better since Flus took over DC duties and Sweat arrived.
+But as HC, Flus could be better on clock management during close games.
+And Flue sucks at challenges.
+I cringe every time I see him waste a timeout on a frivolous toss of the red flag.
+SO, the question that needs to be asked: IS Flus really responsible for the improved record at home OR is the defense since Sweat’s arrival the reason the team has won?
+I have to give the nod to the defense… Read more »

 So, rather than comment on Eberflus’ unlikely, but agreeable record of beating trash teams (appx .387 winning pct) at home, let me drop two names to be found on other team’s practice squads.
 Sam Mustipher – yes, he’s not great.
 But unlike our present center, usually stays upright, and was improving somewhat.
 Is he a huge improvement?
 Maybe not.
 But right now, even incremental steps on the IOL need to be valued.
 Kadarius Toney – that guy.
 Yes, he’s a big time underachiever.
 But if we really believe in our culture here, wouldn’t he be worth a flyer?
 Especially if… Read more »